Linked List in C Language With Examples

 The Anatomy of a Linked List Node in C

-Understanding the basic structure of a linked list node is crucial before delving into implementation.
-Linked list in C node typically consists of two primary components:
+It is important to understand the basic structure of a linked list node before diving deep into its implementation.
+The linked list in C node consists of two primary components: Data Field and Pointer (Reference).

 struct Node {